-Met Office issues weather warning as UK braces for Storm Franklin – follow live
+Storm Franklin ‘to bring strong wind, downpours, and severe flood risk’ – follow live

 Natural Resources Wales has issued six flood warnings for areas just east of Shrewsbury, and 25 alerts covering much of the country.

-What time do the weather warnings come into force?
+When do the yellow weather warnings come into force?

 The Met Office has put yellow weather warnings in place for most parts of the UK today.

-Almost all of the country, except for the North East and Scotland has a warning in place for strong winds – that are forecast to start about noon until the same time on Monday.
+Almost all of the country, except for the North East of England and Scotland has a warning in place for strong winds – that are forecast to start about noon today until the same time on Monday.

 Parts of Cumbria, Greater Manchester, Lancaster, Merseyside, north Staffordshire, and Yorkshire also have a warning in place for heavy rain.
 The warning came into force from midnight today to 6pm.